hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/client.rst

 Access Channels & Shutdown Client
 ---------------------------------
-For accessing the next channel inside the channel registry we define `AcceptedChannel()`.
+For accessing the next Channel inside the channel registry, we define `AcceptedChannel()`.
-This will become useful for the receiving Client when fetching the Channels the handler accepted automatically.
+This will become useful for the receiving Client when fetching the Channels the Handler accepted automatically.

 .. code-block:: go